AnishKarchuli/zerodha_landing_page/README.md

-# zerodha_landing_page built using html and css only.
+# zerodha_landing_page built using html and css only!